SimVascular/simvascular.github.io/documentation/getting_started/installing/readme.md

     xcode-select --install
 </pre>

-The latest versions of SimVascular now require that <a href="https://www.openmp.org/"> OpenMP </a> library be installed for shared-memory multiprocessing.
+The latest versions of SimVascular now require that the <a href="https://www.openmp.org/"> OpenMP </a> library be installed for shared-memory multiprocessing.
 It can be installed using
 <pre>
     brew install libomp
 </pre>